sytabaresa/kingly/README.old.md

 - a machine always transitions towards an atomic state at the end of event processing
 - on that path towards an atomic target state, all intermediary extended state updates are performed.
 Guards and action factories on that path are thus receiving a possibly evolving extended state.
-The computed outputs will be aggregated in an array of outputs.
+The injected outputs will be aggregated in an array of outputs.

 The aforedescribed behaviour is summarized here :